ivanychev/learning/machine learning/paper/code/readme.md

     - Storing them in `pandas.DataFrame`
     - Getting "sample-feature" matrix
 2. Implementing the set of classifying SVMs with different kernels
-3. Implementing the combining algorithm
+3. Implementing class for supermodel
-4. TODO
+4. Do these better

 ### Adult